Probabilistic Kernel Function for Fast Angle Testing: Experiments

 \subsection{Comparison with CEOs}

-As demonstrated in Sec.~\ref{sec:application-CEOs}, the results of CEOs are directly used to accelerate other similarity search processes~\cite{Falconn++,sDBSCAN}.
+As demonstrated in Sec.~\ref{sec:application-CEOs}, the results of CEOs are directly used to accelerate other similarity search processes~\citep{Falconn++,sDBSCAN}.
 In this context, we focus solely on the improvement of CEOs itself.
-Specifically, we show that KS1, equipped with the structures $S_{\text{sym}}(m,1)$ and $S_{\text{pol}}(m,1)$, can slightly outperform CEOs($m$) on the original task of CEOs, that is, $k$-MIPS, where $m$ denotes the number of projection vectors and was set to 2048, following the standard configuration of the original CEOs.
+We show that KS1, equipped with the structures $S_{\text{sym}}(m,1)$ and $S_{\text{pol}}(m,1)$, can slightly outperform CEOs($m$) on the original task of CEOs, that is, $k$-MIPS, where $m$ denotes the number of projection vectors and was set to 2048, following the standard configuration of the original CEOs.
 Since the only difference among the compared approaches is the configuration of the projection vectors, we use a unified algorithm (see construction of projection structure Alg.~\ref{alg:CEOs-indexing} and MIPS query processing Alg.~\ref{alg:CEOs-querying} in Appendix) with the configuration of projection vectors as an input to compare their recall rates.
-From the results in Tab.~\ref{tab:KS1}, we observe that: (1) in most cases, KS1 with the two proposed structures achieves slightly better performance than CEOs, supporting our claim that a smaller reference angle yields a more accurate estimation, and (2) $S_{\text{pol}}$ generally achieves a higher recall rate than $S_{\text{sym}}$, verifying that a configuration closer to the best covering yields better performance.
+From the results in Table.~\ref{tab:KS1}, we observe that: (1) in most cases, KS1 with the two proposed structures achieves slightly better performance than CEOs, supporting our claim that a smaller reference angle yields a more accurate estimation, and (2) $S_{\text{pol}}$ generally achieves a higher recall rate than $S_{\text{sym}}$, verifying that a configuration closer to the best covering yields better performance.
+Since the gain of KS1 over CEOs originates from only one difference, that is, the distribution of the generated projected vectors (Gaussian vs. a more diverse distribution on the unit sphere), this result supports our claim that the Gaussian distribution is suboptimal.